-Sibley, a Republican, was the representative for Pennsylvania's 28th congressional district from 1905 to 1907.
+Sibley was the representative for Pennsylvania’s 28th congressional district and was a Republican.
+He served from 1905 to 1907.

 From Aug 1893 to Mar 1907, Sibley missed 328 of 928 roll call votes, which is 35.3%.
 This is on par with the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.